 If you brew it, they will come.
 In 1994, Snake River Brewery opened an eatery and brewing space in Jackson Hole it hoped would attract both locals and visitors alike.
 As Wyoming’s oldest and largest craft beer brewery, it seems the “Brewpub” — as it is fondly known — has accomplished that mission.
 And then some.
 For more than 25 years, the brewery has won countless awards for its beers and established itself as a staple on the dining scene within the community that it serves — from beer aficionados to families seeking a fun and lively venue in which to nourish them and their offspring.

 The Brewpub is considered by many to be a central part of the community and has been referred to as "Jackson’s living room.”

 Where: 265 South Millward St.

-Specials: In addition to daily food specials, Snake River Brewing offers a $9 lunch menu every day.
+Specials: In addition to daily food specials, Snake River Brewing offers an $12 lunch menu every day.

 Contact: (307) 739-2337; no reservations accepted

 Menu: Click here

 Located in a concrete, steel and glass building less than a half-mile from Town Square, the newly remodeled interior features both a mammoth copper mash tun and a boil kettle smack dab in the center of the 286-seat restaurant.

 Both brewing essentials are visible from every angle in the large, bright two-story venue, putting diners and imbibers right in the middle of the brewing experience.